 - Application Questions

-(The below questions are EXAMPLES of what may be asked on the application~ we are finalizing these questions and will update when available)
+(The below questions are EXAMPLES of what may be asked on the application~ please view the application for current questions)

 - Discuss your reasons for wanting to major in Information Sciences.

 - What is something related to Information Sciences that you recently got excited about?